cloud-gov/compliance-docs/AC-Policy.md

 * 2021-02: Customer accounts will be deactivated after not logging into the system after 90 days.
 * 2021-11: Reviewed by @pburkholder, no changes
 * 2022-04: Include additional guidance for details, leave, extended absences, and terminations
+* 2024-05: Updated links to GSA Security Policy and Onboarding Checklist